Statutory Visits to Children Looked After

 6. Social Work Visits to Children Placed with Parents

-The Care Planning, Placement and Case Review Regulations 2010 set out new requirements regarding visits to Children Looked After placed with parents as outlined below:
+The Care Planning, Placement and Case Review Regulations 2010 set out requirements regarding visits to Children Looked After placed with parents as outlined below:

 Social work visits must take place at least once a week until the first Looked After Review, thereafter at intervals of not more than 6 weeks.